Back

 The right tools.
 Spreadsheets, CRM, team communication tools, conversation management solutions.
 Your tech stack should support your processes, not make them harder.

-Management metrics.
-How do you know if you are performing well?
+Performance metrics.
+How do you know whether you are performing well?
 Which KPIs do you track, how often, and what actions do they drive?

 Internal organization and roles

-The most common mistake among OFM agency founders is trying to do everything themselves, control everything, approve everything.
-It is understandable at the start: resources are limited, trust is built gradually, and no one knows the business better than the person who created it.
+The most common mistake among OFM agency founders is wanting to do everything themselves, control everything, and approve everything.
+That is understandable at the start: resources are limited, trust is built gradually, and no one knows the business better than the person who created it.
 But this approach quickly reaches its limits.

-When one person tries to manage model relationships, chatter supervision, marketing, finances, recruiting, and day-to-day operations at the same time, quality drops across the board.
-The founder becomes a permanent bottleneck: nothing moves without their approval, but they no longer have time to approve anything properly.
+When one person tries to manage model relationships, chatter supervision, marketing, finances, hiring, and day-to-day operations at the same time, quality drops across the board.
+The founder becomes a permanent bottleneck: nothing moves without their approval, but they no longer have the time to approve anything properly.

 The key roles in an OFM agency